This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Bradycardia is a slow heart rate of less than 60 beats per minute.
+Bradycardia is a slow heart rate, usually fewer than 60 beats per minute.
 A slow heart rate is normal for some people, such as athletes, and needs no treatment.
-Bradycardia can also signal other health conditions that do need treatment.
+Bradycardia may also be caused by health conditions that do need treatment.
+Your healthcare provider will tell you what heart rate is too low for you.

 Heart monitoring at home:

-You may need to use a home heart monitor to provide your primary healthcare provider with more information about your condition.
-This device may be called a Holter monitor, event monitor, or mobile telemetry.
-Your heart rate and rhythm may be recorded for a week or more, or only at certain times.
-Ask your primary healthcare provider for more information about Holter monitoring.
+You may need to use a heart monitor at home to provide more information about your condition.
+This device is also called a Holter monitor, event monitor, or mobile telemetry.
+Bring your monitor with you to follow-up visits with your healthcare provider or cardiologist.
+Ask for more information about the Holter monitor.

 For more information: